Primary Navigation Mobile

 • No service history

-We’ve been valuing cars since 1972 (first in print but also online since the late 1990s), and our easy-to-use web-based tool is just as useful today as the Parkers Guide was back then.
-Our values are based on real transactions, in the trade via dealerships and auctions – and factor-in a team of independent industry experts who visit hundreds of car dealers and auctions every month.
+We’ve been valuing cars since 1972 – first in print and online since the late 1990s – and our easy-to-use web-based tool is just as useful now as the Parkers Guide was back in the day.
+Our values are based on real transactions in the trade via dealerships and auctions; they also factor in the findings of a team of independent industry experts who visit hundreds of car dealers and auctions every month.

 Visit the Parkers car valuation tool to find out what your car is worth